MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 1. Configure your policies
 1. Monitoring and continuous operational needs

-To view the complete how-to guide, see [Deploy identify protection](~/id-protection/how-to-deploy-identity-protection.md).
+To view the complete how-to guide, see [Plan a Microsoft Entra ID Protection deployment](~/id-protection/how-to-deploy-identity-protection.md).

 ### Step 2: Enact access reviews